Workforce Training Fund

 General Program: Designed for any size organization, the General Program pays up to half the cost of a training program developed to meet an employer’s particular needs, up to $250,000.
 Employers are reimbursed when training is completed, which must be accomplished within two years.
 Grant recipients are eligible to apply for a new training grant after one year.

-Express Program: Designed for businesses with 100 or fewer employees, the Express Program will pay up to half of the cost of pre-approved, off-the-shelf training courses.
+Express Program: This program will pay up to 100% of the cost of pre-approved, off-the-shelf training courses for businesses with 100 or fewer employees and 50% of the cost for larger employers.
 Express grants are capped at $30,000, or $3,000 per trainee per course.
 Training must be completed within 12 months.
 Employers are reimbursed when training is complete.

 Safety Grant Program